ali1996-sy/prompt-alert-calculate/development-strategy.md

 > `prompt-alert-calculate`

- -It is a calculator using  prompt
+ - It is a calculator using  prompt
 ## 1. User Story: add-script

 ### Branches

- -add-script
+ - add-script

 ### HTML
 button form